liamdickson-uni/group-h-sem/use-cases/use-case-1.md

 ### Preconditions

 We know the role.
-Database contains current employee salary data.
+Connected to world.sql which holds information about countries.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for the Global Marketing Division to use.

 ### Failed End Condition